-Scientists develop new therapeutics that could accelerate wound healingFebruary 20th, 2013 in Medical research /
+Scientists develop new therapeutics that could accelerate wound healingFebruary 20, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—In "before" and "after" photos from advertisements for wound-healing ointments, bandages and antibiotic creams, we see an injury transformed from an inflamed red gash to smooth and flawless skin.